changsn/STViT-R/get_started.md

 # STViT-R

-This folder contains the implementation of the Swin Transformer for image classification.
+This folder contains the implementation of the STViT-R for image classification.

 ### Install